hari4555/blog/README.md

-💼 Project: Meetup Organizer
-A Django-based web application designed to simplify the organization and participation in local meetups and events.
-Users can create, browse, and RSVP to events with ease, while admins can manage participants and event details.
+:

+📝 Blog Platform
+A Django-based web application that enables users to create, read, update, and delete blog posts.
+The platform offers user authentication, profile management, and a responsive design for seamless blogging experiences.

-🚀 Features:
+🚀 Features
-Create & Manage Meetups: Users can add detailed meetup events with location, time, and description.

-Browse Events: Display upcoming meetups on the homepage with filtering options.

-RSVP Functionality: Authenticated users can join events and view participant lists.

-User Authentication: Secure login/logout and profile management using Django’s built-in auth system.
+User Authentication: Secure registration, login, and logout functionalities using Django's built-in authentication system.

+CRUD Operations: Authenticated users can create, read, update, and delete their blog posts.

+User Profiles: Each user has a profile displaying their blog posts and personal information.

-Responsive UI: Clean, mobile-friendly interface using Bootstrap.
+Responsive Design: Mobile-friendly interface using Bootstrap for optimal viewing on various devices.

+Image Uploads: Users can upload images to accompany their blog posts.

+Admin Panel: Django's admin interface for managing users and blog posts.

-🛠 Tech Stack:
+🛠️ Tech Stack
-Language & Framework: Python 3.x, Django 4.x
+Backend: Python 3.x, Django 4.x

-Database: SQLite (development) / PostgreSQL (production-ready option)

 Frontend: HTML5, CSS3, Bootstrap

-Architecture: Django's Model-View-Template (MVT)

-Other Tools: Django Admin for backend management
+Database: SQLITE

+Version Control: Git & GitHub